Skip to content

 No adb -a, no socat sidecar, no host.docker.internal indirection.

-Side effect: bot cannot use Compose-internal DNS for redis.
-Instead, bot connects to Redis over a shared Unix socket volume (redis_socket/var/run/redis/redis.sock). api and web use the default bridge network and reach Redis via the redis service name; web proxies /api to api:8765.
+Side effect: app containers do not use Compose-internal DNS for redis.
+Instead, bot and api connect to Redis over a shared Unix socket volume (redis_socket/var/run/redis/redis.sock), and web proxies /api to 127.0.0.1:8765.

 • Linux — fully supported out of the box.

 • Docker Desktop (macOS / Windows) — works only with the Host networking beta enabled (Settings → Resources → Network → Enable host networking).
-Without it, the bot can reach redis on loopback but not the host’s adb server.
+Without it, the app containers can mount the Redis socket but not reliably reach the host’s adb server.